angus-c/javascript/README.md

     fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+    const errorMessage = `This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.`;
     ```

   <a name="es6-template-literals"></a>
-  - [6.4](#6.4) <a name='6.4'></a> When programmatically building up strings, use template strings instead of concatenation.
+  - [6.4](#6.4) <a name='6.4'></a> When programmatically assembling strings, use template strings instead of concatenation.

   > Why?
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.

     ```javascript
-    // bad
+    // es 5
     function sayHi(name) {
-      return 'How are you, ' + name + '?';
-    }

-    // bad
-    function sayHi(name) {
       return ['How are you, ', name, '?'].join();
     }

-    // good
+    // es 6
     function sayHi(name) {
       return `How are you, ${name}?`;
     }